wbrakowski/Admin-Toolbox-OnPrem/README.md

 It is also useful if you just want to have a clean company without transactions for a demo, training or testing session. </br>

 Use the PageAction "Insert/Update Tables".
 This will populate the list with all the tables that are in the database. </br>
+The "Insert/Update Tables" function will be automatically executed the first time you open the page to insert the tables. </br>
 System tables are excluded here.
 If you afterwards add new tables you can run this function again to have them added. </br>

 ![InsertTables](images/InsertTables.png)